patricekrakow/service-mesh-use-cases/README.md

 </details>

-You can see that the `client-x` while addressing the network name `alpha-api` is getting replies from the version `1.0.0.` of the `service-a`.
+You can see that the `client-x` while addressing the network name `acme-api` is getting replies from the version `1.0.0.` of the `service-a`.

 ### UC-01.02 | Let's split the implementation of two _API endpoints_ which belong to the same _API_